Consultant Pleads Guilty To Violating Lobbying Laws Over Ukraine Work

 The case is being handled by the U.S. Attorney's Office for D.C. on a referral from Justice Department special counsel Robert Mueller, who is investigating Russian interference in the 2016 election.

-Prosecutors alleged in criminal information that Patten did not register under the Foreign Agents Registration Act even though he was doing work for a Ukrainian political party called the Opposition Bloc.
+Prosecutors say in court papers that Patten did not register under the Foreign Agents Registration Act even though he was doing work for a Ukrainian political party called the Opposition Bloc.

-Court papers say that staring in 2015, Patten and a Russian national lobbied and provided political consulting for the Opposition Bloc and its members, including an unnamed prominent Ukrainian oligarch.
+They say that staring in 2015, Patten and a Russian national lobbied and provided political consulting for the Opposition Bloc and its members, including an unnamed prominent Ukrainian oligarch.

 The Russian national is referred to only as "Foreigner A," but he is believed to be Konstantin Kilimnik, who worked closely with Paul Manafort for years in Ukraine.